Bassna/Roleplaying-Menu/README.md

 This guide provides a quick start guide, and an in-depth overview of the application's features, and user interface navigation tips.
 This runs off one AutoHotkey script.

-## Overview
+## Features of the Roleplaying Menu

-The AutoHotKey Roleplaying Menu allows you to:
+Dive into a streamlined experience that makes roleplaying management both fun and efficient.
+Here's what you can do with the AutoHotKey Roleplaying Menu:

-- Manage your Roleplay collection.
+- **Manage Your Collection**:
-- Add RP Lines and Categories.
+   - Easily **Add**, **Edit**, or **Delete** any Roleplay lines or Categories, and oversee your entire Roleplay collection.

-- Edit RP Line details.
+- **Random Playback**:
-- Quickly delete RP Lines or entire categories from your library.
+   - Engage in single or consecutive random Category RP Line playback for a surprise every time.

-- Use single or consecutive random Category RP Line playback.
+- **Customize App Appearance**:
-- Adjust the app's size and transparency.
+   - Adjust both the size and transparency of the app to suit your preferences.

 *(Using Notepad for Examples.
 Default will target GTA5.exe application)*